tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-06-16-rejecting-specialization.md

 og: NBED
 ---

-There are two categories of indie consultants.
+There are two types of indie consultants.
 There are those that have created a very clear specialization, you can look at their website and see something like *"I help B2B SaaS companies with their content strategy"* or *"I help brands build audience via email"*.
 The indie consultants that do this well seem very busy, well known and respected in their industry.
 It's fairly easy to see from the outside what their work looks.

-Then there are those who are... weirder.
-Less legible, harder to define.
+Then there are those who are... weirder, less legible, harder to define.
 Folks who's website doesn't have a tight *"I do X for Y"*.
 These folks likely project a weird sensibility via their online writing and persona, building a body of work that points to a kind of vibe.

 It's easier to see from the outside when the first group is successful, and it's fairly easy to imagine what the work looks like.
 The second group is much less legible.
 Are they successful?
 What kind of work do they even do?

 There are plenty of success stories for the first group - lots of books, articles, podcasts and case studies.
-If you read around you might think that you follow in their footsteps, that this path is both more successful and easier.
+If you read around you might think that you should follow in their footsteps, that this path is both more successful and easier.

 But I don't buy it.
 I've been an indie consultant for 8 years and have built a network and community of fellow indies.
 I've had many open and honest private conversations with indies about money, success and anxiety.
 Through these conversations I've come to two realizations: